natalieagus/50005-2023/_os_notes/week3-1_intro.md

 The objective of <span style="color:#f77729;"><b>multiprogramming</b></span> is to have some process running at all times, to maximize CPU utilization.

-The objective of time sharing is to switch the CPU among processes so frequently that users can interact with each program while it is running.
+The objective of <span style="color:#f77729;"><b>time sharing</b></span> is to switch the CPU among processes so frequently that users can interact with each program while it is running.

 To meet <span style="color:#f77729;"><b>both</b></span> objectives, the process scheduler selects an available process (possibly from a set of several available processes) for program execution on the CPU.
   * For a single-processor system, there will never be more than one actual running process at any instant.